-- A minimum of 25% of eligible members casting a vote - YES votes by 2/3 of those casting votes when there is no strong opposition - YES votes by 80% of those casting votes in the face of strong opposition - 50 percent of votes cast (abstentions included) must be YES. - In computing votes, fractional portions are rounded down in all cases
+- A minimum of 25% of eligible members casting a vote - YES votes by 66% 2/3 of those casting votes cast (not including abstentions) when there is no Sstrong Opposition - YES votes by 80% of those casting votes cast (not including abstentions) when there is in the face of Sstrong Oopposition - A minimum of 50 percent of votes cast (including abstentions included) must be YES. - In computing votes, fractional portions are rounded down in all cases the PWG has an issue with a WG Chair decision, he or she can appeal that decision to the PWG Steering Committee (first) and then to the membership of the PWG at large if necessary.